 B12 deficiency can result in a variety of health conditions, including mood swings, general lethargy, insomnia, a loss of appetite, and vision problems.
 While this vitamin is found in several foods, seniors often face difficulty in properly digesting these foods.
 However, with a few lifestyle changes most aging adults can prevent B12 deficiencies.

-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of home care in Prescott.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of elderly care in Prescott home care.
 Our professional caregivers are available around the clock to help seniors live longer, happier, and healthier lives.

 Here are a few ways to reduce the risk of vitamin B12 deficiency in seniors.